levnikolaevich/chat-bot-aitana/readme.txt

     Then, follow these steps to launch the application:
     - Open a terminal or Anaconda Prompt and navigate to your project directory.

     - Activate your environment with:
          ```
          conda activate AitanaENV
          ```

+    - Set up the Hugging Face credentials by running and following the instructions in the terminal:
+         ```
+         huggingface-cli login
+         ```

     - Run the application with Gradio by executing the following command:

         python gradio-chat.py